jinxinma/survata_api/README.md

 ### How to run this API
 1. Clone the repository to local machine
-2. Use `cd` in terminal to get to the directory where the downloaded scripts sit
+2. Use `cd` in terminal to get to the folder where the downloaded scripts sit
 3. Open `user_definition.py` and change `input_path` to the `data` directory.
 For example, `input_path = '/Users/jinxin/survata_api/data/'`.
 Also, make sure `file_name = take_home.csv`
 4. In terminal, run `python survata_api.py` and remember the server address, e.g. `http://127.0.0.1:5000/`
 5. Open a new terminal to make `GET` requests using `curl`.
 The returned data will be in JSON format.
 Example commands includes: